-Summary: This program provides funding for local jurisdictions to develop local bus transit services, such as community-based circulators and shuttles, that complement regional bus and rail services to meet needs in areas not adequately served by regional transit.
+Summary: This program provides funding for local jurisdictions to develop local bus transit services, such as community-based circulators and shuttles, which complement regional bus and rail services to meet needs in areas not adequately served by regional transit.
 To date, through a competitive process, OCTA has issued four calls (June 2013, June 2016, June 2018, and April 2020), which have awarded 35 projects and ten planning studies totaling approximately \$52 million.
-Out of the 35 projects, 16 are currently active, 13 have been cancelled (primarily due to low ridership), three have not yet initiated service due to delays caused by COVID-19, and three have been completed.
+Out of the 35 projects, 16 are currently active, 13 have been cancelled (primarily due to low ridership), three have not yet initiated service (two projects have existing grants utilizing remaining funds and one is re-determining the service area based on current ridership demand), and three have been completed.